 My husband and I have each been laid off — twice — in the last decade.

-It's not exactly something we're proud to share, but it has been our reality.
+It's not exactly something we're proud to share, but it's been our reality to go without jobs from time to time.

 The fact is, most people will experience either their own layoff or their partner's layoff sometime in the length of their career.